 Choose when to download tracks

-If you choose to schedule a download, it will be downloaded according to the schedule you create in Folx Preferences.
+If you choose to schedule, files will be downloaded according to the schedule you create in Folx Preferences.

 Create a download schedule

-Once you decided when you want to save the track to your Mac, continue down the list of options in the download manager.
-Select the number of threads into which you want to split the download.
+Once you’ve scheduled, think whether there are any other settings you want to twick.
+If you use Folx, you can select the number of threads into which you want to split the download.
 The default is two and for most music files that will be fine.
 If the file you’re downloading is particularly large, you might want to select a higher number.

 Authenticate if it’s required